tanc7/zh3r0CTFwriteups/FreeFlag.md

 ![](https://raw.githubusercontent.com/tanc7/zh3r0CTFwriteups/master/images/1_ghidra_winwin_func.png)

-In other words, the objective is to overflow the RBP (Return Base Pointer), with that address for winwin() AKA 0x400707, to make the exploited app run the command `cat flag.txt`, thereby printing your flag.
+In other words, the objective is to overflow where the RSP (Return Stack Pointer), is pointing AT, to make the exploited app run the command `cat flag.txt`, thereby printing your flag.

 ![](https://raw.githubusercontent.com/tanc7/zh3r0CTFwriteups/master/images/1_ghidra_memloc_syscall_winwin.png)